 Undergraduate Research Project

 A course in which fourth-year students undertake an experimental research project under the direct supervision of an ACB faculty member.
-Students acquire hands-on experience in modern experimental techniques and approaches in the anatomical sciences.
+Students acquire hands-on experience in modern experimental techniques and approaches in the cellular and anatomical sciences.
 Course evaluation is based on oral and poster presentations, a written research report, and student initiative.
 This course is strongly recommended for students in the Honours Anatomy and Cell Biology program, and is optional for students in the 4-year ACB degree program.

 Permission of the department required.